Frequently asked questions

 Do I need a Police Check to participate within the classroom?

-Yes, all co-operative members and their designates who plan to perform a duty day on more than 2 occasions during the school year must obtain a request for Vulnerable Sector Screening from the Hamilton Police Department which they have to cover the cost of.
+Yes, all co-operative members and their designates who plan to perform a duty day on more than 2 occasions during the school year must obtain a Vulnerable Sector Screening from the Hamilton Police Department.
 This is reviewed and cleared by the supervisor and volunteering can be refused if clearance is questionable.
-Due to COVID-19 restrictions, duty parents will take the role of environmental staff and their job will be limited to snack preparation and sanitation of equipment, toys and space.

 Do I need a Standard First Aid certificate to participate within the classroom?

-Yes, all co-operative members and their designates who plan to perform a duty day on more than 2 occasions during the school year must provide evidence of up to date training, including CPR for infant and toddler.
-Due to COVID-19 restrictions, duty parents will take the role of environmental staff and their job will be limited to snack preparation and sanitation of equipment, toys and space.
+Yes, all co-operative members and their designates who plan to perform a duty day on more than 2 occasions during the school year must provide evidence of up-to-date training, including CPR for infant and toddler.

 No, we accept registration throughout the year, depending upon availability.